SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-external-applications-to-application-list.md

 1. Check **Wait for application to finish** if you want SuperOffice CRM to wait for the external application to quit before closing.
 If you do not check this box, you can close SuperOffice CRM without closing the external application.
 This list box appears only if you selected **Event** under **Add as**.

-1. Under **Start-up mode**, specify the type of window the application will start in – Maximised, Minimised or Restored.
+1. Under **Start-up mode**, specify the type of window the application will start in – Maximized, Minimized or Restored.

 1. In the **Icon** field, choose the icon to display for the application in the Navigator in SuperOffice CRM (see step 7 concerning the **Show** list box).
 This list box appears only if you selected **Button** under **Add as**.